VirtusLab/git-machete-intellij-plugin/README.md

 This plugin is available on [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/14221-git-machete). <br/>
 To install this plugin go to `File` -> `Settings` -> `Plugins` in your IDE, then make sure you are on `Marketplace` tab (not `Installed`), in search box type `Git Machete` and click `Install`.
-After installation depending on IDE version restart may be required.
+After installation, depending on the IDE version the restart may be required.
 In that case, just click `Restart IDE` and confirm that action in a message box.